tarwn/lessthandot-hugo/blogs/content/posts/2010-10-25-execution-plan-tuning-sql-server.md

 **Wrapping up**

 In the tuning exercises so far, we’ve created 3 indexes to tune the query.
 However, we could accomplish this with two indexes.
 The clustered index could be removed and create another HEAP table situation.
-This situation is also common when the primary key (or clustered index) is another column on the table that isn&#8217;t part of the query and thus does not assist in improving performance of the statement.
+This situation is also common when the primary key (or clustered index) is another column on the table that isn't part of the query and thus does not assist in improving performance of the statement.

 To show this, drop the clustered index SalesOrderHeader.IDX_UNIQUEKEY